-Parents/guardians have the opportunity to have input into the curriculum by filling out the "Parent-Child Activities/Parent Input into Curriculum" form.
+Parents/guardians have the opportunity to have input into the curriculum by filling out the "Parent-Child Activities" form.
 These forms will be sent home at the beginning of each month.
 This form will inform parents of the upcoming themes/studies.
 If a parent has any information or materials related to these themes, he/she can share this with the class or can give the information/materials to the teacher to share.
+This gives the parent the opportunity to have input into the curriculum.
 If you choose to share the information/materials, the teacher will contact you to schedule a time for you to share the materials or do an activity.